BM85-Hz/ROM-Record-Qt/README.md

 ## The ultimate activity log!
 Never lose track of your games again!

-Designed as a quick and efficient method of recording the time put into games and cataloging the resulting sessions.
+Designed as a quick and efficient activity log tool for gaming sessions.
 This desktop version was made using the Qt toolkit and is powered by Internet Games Database (IGDB) for its search features.

-Start by searching a game you're looking to play and hit Start on the stopwatch when you start gaming.
+Start by searching a game you're looking to play.
+Click on it twice to load it in and then hit Start on the stopwatch to begin logging a play session.
+Search results also give basic details for each game, and searching while recording a gameplay session is possible.

 ![alt text](https://github.com/BM85-Hz/ReplayRecord-Qt/raw/main/Screenshot%201.png)